 - Remembering common adjustment disorders such as anxiety disorders may be short lived but can develop into severe anxiety states which can be disabling and interfere with the mother’s ability to care for her baby

-- Being aware of the possibility of obsessive compulsive disorders as they can lead to rejection of the child and may have serious long term consequences
+- Being aware of the possibility of OCD as this can lead to rejection of the child and may have serious long-term consequences

 - Being aware that postnatal psychosis is quite rare but can be florid and may have a serious impact on the woman, her baby and her family

 - Considering biological influences including genetic, biochemical and endocrine factors, psychological and social factors.
 The bi-psycho social model is crucial in understanding perinatal health and in managing it